 New Mexico requires vehicle inspections to mitigate emissions and protect the environment.
 Emissions tests, otherwise known as smog checks, are required for some vehicles.
 Other New Mexico car inspection requirements vary depending on the vehicle type and location.
 For example, cars coming to New Mexico from another state must complete a vehicle identification number (VIN) inspection.

-According to the City of Albuquerque website, any vehicles model year 1987 and after that weigh under 10,001 pounds must undergo emissions testing.
+According to the City of Albuquerque website, any vehicle model year 1989 and after that weigh under 10,001 pounds must undergo emissions testing.
 However, there are exemptions whereby certain vehicles are exempt from emissions testing, including:

 - New vehicles purchased from a dealership or manufacturer that have remained in the original owner’s possession for the four years following initial registration with the Motor Vehicles Division (MVD)